Going for more professionalism in PSUs via equity dilution: Pradhan

 State-run companies need to be more accountable to the people of the country and the government has taken the decision to dilute equity stake for making them more professional, Union minister Dharmendra Pradhan said on Thursday The Union Cabinet on Wednesday decided to sell its entire stake in three enterprises and bring down stake below 51 per cent in select PSUs.

-"Industry must deploy technology, innovation to develop environment friendly processes,” the minister said.
-The Petroleum and Natural Gas Ministry has launched Pradhan Mantri Urja Ganga project in the Eastern India, which can provide gas to all the Steel plants, located in the area.
+"Industry must deploy technology, innovation to develop environment-friendly processes," the minister said.
+The Petroleum and Natural Gas Ministry has launched Pradhan Mantri Urja Ganga project in Eastern India, which can provide gas to all the Steel plants, located in the area.

 Being an environment-friendly and affordable fuel, the Steel industry should move towards it, replacing coal, he said.